Amazon Rainforest, South America

 Introduction

-The Amazon Rainforest is one of the most incredible destinations on the planet, covering over 5.5 million square kilometers across nine countries in South America.
-As the world’s largest tropical rainforest, it’s home to an estimated 10% of all known plant and animal species.
-In this blog post, we’ll explore the best places to visit, eat, stay, and experience the Amazon Rainforest.
+The Amazon Rainforest is one of the most incredible destinations on the planet, covering over 5.5 million square kilometers across nine countries in South America: Brazil, Peru, Colombia, Venezuela, Ecuador, Bolivia, Guyana, Suriname, and French Guiana.
+Brazil contains approximately 60% of the rainforest, making it the primary hub for exploration.
+As the world’s largest tropical rainforest, it’s home to an estimated 10% of all known plant and animal species, including over 390 billion individual trees and nearly 2.5 million insect species.
+The region represents one of Earth’s most biodiverse ecosystems.
+In this blog post, we’ll explore the best places to visit, eat, stay, and experience the Amazon Rainforest, along with essential travel information for visitors.

 Where to Visit